Goudhurst: History

 The village was one of those involved in the Wealden iron industry; it was a centre for the growing of hops and for weaving.
 A group of weavers' cottages stands opposite the church.

 The Battle of Goudhurst in 1747 led to the end of the Hawkhurst Gang of smugglers and the execution of local gang leader Thomas Kingsmill whose body was hung in chains in the village.

 The village's recent history is documented in the Goudhurst Jubilee Book (1935), Goudhurst Coronation Book (1937) and Goudhurst and Kilndown Millennium Book (2001, ISBN 0-9527822-1-9) which contain reminiscences, directories, historical notes, matters of local intelligence and records of celebrations starting from the 1800s or before.
 The books were printed as limited editions with the authors recording the written and the oral history of the village.

+In 2023 Peter A Harding published "After the War was Over" (2023) ISBN 978-1-3999-5260-6 which captures his memories of an idyllic childhood at Goudhurst during the late 1940s and early 1950s.

 St Mary's Church

 The church stands on a hill and its tower commands views of the surrounding countryside.

 For this reason it was a major surveying point in the Anglo-French Survey (1784–1790) to measure the precise distance and relationship between the Paris Observatory and the Royal Greenwich Observatory, supervised by General William Roy.
 Sightings were made to Frant to the west, Tenterden to the east, Wrotham Hill to the north and Fairlight Down to the south.

 St Mary's church was founded in 1170 by Robert de Crevecour.
 The church has been altered and restored many times over the centuries.
 Until 1637 it had a tall spire which was destroyed by lightning in that year.
 In 1638 three London masons rebuilt the west tower.
 During the Victorian era the church was restored by the architects William Slater and Richard Carpenter.
 The church contains a remarkable painted wood and gesso effigy to Sir Alexander Culpeper (d.1599) and his wife Constance.